HaydenBelanger/assemblylinemachines/docs/walkthrough/chap3.md

 ![Tool Charger](../media/tool_charger.png)

 The tool charger functions similar to the crank charger in that it requires a multiblock to function properly, simply hook power up to the FE input and put a valid inventory on top and it will start charging any tools inside the inventory.
-If setup correctly, it should look like this.
+If set up correctly, it should look like this.

 ![Tool Charger Multiblock](../media/tool_charger_multiblock.png)